wme7/LaTeX_beamer/README.md

 \subsection{Method 2}
 \begin{frame}{Method 2}
     I tried this other method.
-It worked by don't known why!?
+It worked but don't known why!?
 \end{frame}

 %%%%%%%%%%%%%%%%%%%